NEILAS-z/MCAfilter/README.md

 No need for any libraries, everything is written without any dependencies being needed besides from the standard python libraries (but they are already pre-installed)

-Takes ~1.1 seconds to parse one MCA file with 4 threads (Ryzen 5 5600G, SSD) and filtering for `minecraft:deepslate_diamond_ore`
+Takes ~1.1 seconds to parse one, fully loaded MCA file with 4 threads (Ryzen 5 5600G, SSD) and filtering for `minecraft:deepslate_diamond_ore`

+1 MCA file = 32x32 chunks

 # `Usage`: